cfe-lab/gotoh/README.md

   [RVM](https://rvm.io/) on Linux)
 - A C++ compiler

-The "canonical" environment for building this package is the CfE-internal `cfe_ubuntu` Ruby image based on Ubuntu 20.04 (this old version is required to run Ruby 2.2.2).
+The "canonical" environment for testing and building this package is the dev container defined in the `.devcontainer` directory.
+This system is based on the `cfe_ubuntu` Ruby image based on Ubuntu 20.04 (this old version is required to run Ruby 2.2.2), and stripped down to only the parts necessary for Ruby.
+This environment is also used by the CI/CD pipeline for testing and building.

-In your build environment, you should be able to build the extension module using the `build_gem.bash` script.
-By default this will make a gem with the version number `0.1.0.pre`; set the environment variable `GOTOH_VERSION` before building to assign a proper version number.
+In this environment (or another suitable environment), you should be able to build the extension module using the `build_gem.bash` script.
+By default this will make a gem with the version number `0.1.0.pre`; set the environment variable `CFE_GOTOH_VERSION` before building to assign a proper version number.

 ## Manually building the Ruby bindings